Bob Dylan was born Robert Allen Zimmerman in 1941, Duluth Minnesota.

-For the past couple of decades, Bob Dylan has undertaken a relentless touring schedule, in what he calls – “The Never Ending Tour”
+For the past couple of decades, Bob Dylan has undertaken a relentless touring schedule, in what he calls – “The Never Ending Tour.”

-He continues to record and write new song from a variety of musical styles.
+He continues to record and write new songs from a variety of musical styles.
 Many such as Andrew Motion, feel that Bob Dylan’s lyrical poetry deserve to be studied in school.
-He In 2008, he was awarded a Pulitzer Prize Special Citation for his “profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”
+In 2008, he was awarded a Pulitzer Prize Special Citation for his “profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”

 Musicians – Famous musicians from classical music to popular music.
 Including Mozart, Beethoven, Bach and John Lennon.

 Famous Americans – Great Americans from the Founding Fathers to modern civil rights activists.
 Including presidents, authors, musicians, entrepreneurs and businessmen.
 Featuring Thomas Jefferson, Abraham Lincoln, Madonna, Oprah Winfrey.